 Something to keep in mind is that the Therapy Ed guide is DENSE.
 So much detail = information overload at times, as it basically covers everything you learned in OT school, plus three practice tests with the same amount of questions as the actual exam (170 multiple choice plus three clinical simulations).

 You may have already heard this, but the Therapy Ed tests are HARD.
-Harder than the actual exam.
+I would even say harder than the actual exam.
 So, if you’re scoring in the 50’s and 60’s, don’t be alarmed, because almost everyone is scoring in the 60’s even right before test time.

 Just a heads-up: reading this book can be a bear.
-It is SO, SO detailed and complex, so I would usually just read about 10 pages to maybe one chapter a day at the most.
+It is SO, SO detailed and complex, so I would usually just read about 10 pages to maybe one chapter at a time at the most.

-I can say some major cognitive rest breaks are needed after digging into this book, but even so, it was the most helpful and information-packed resource that I’ve found.
+I can say some major “brain breaks” are needed after digging into this book, but even so, it was the most helpful and information-packed resource that I’ve found.